appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

   <dd>In the above example, the query filters documents from a restaurant collection where the rating field is greater than 4 and the cuisine matches the one selected in the Select widget <code>cusineList</code>.</dd><br />

   <dt><b>Sort</b></dt>
-  <dd>Specifies the order in which the documents should be returned, based on one or more fields.
+  <dd>Specifies the order in which the documents should be returned.
   </dd><br/>
   <dd><i>Example:</i></dd>
   <dd><pre>{`{ name: 1 }